Steps in the Single IRB Review Process for Initial Applications

 - Washington Center for Bleeding Disorders aka Washington Institute for Coagulation

 The study team must reach out to the institution’s IRB, IRO, or Regulatory Contact to obtain their agreement to rely.
 This agreement is typically documented in the form of a letter.
-The UW study team should upload the letter in Zipline, or return the letter to email@example.com.
+The UW study team should upload the letter in the site application in Zipline, or return the letter to email@example.com.

 For all other institutions and individuals, the HSD Reliance Administrator will reach out directly to the institution and/or individuals to propose which reliance agreement will be used, provide them with template documents, and negotiate and document the terms of reliance.
 In addition, if not already collected HSD will collect an Institutional Profile with important regulatory information about the relying institution to facilitate compliance and reporting obligations.